-Being 16 and having just finished transition year in St Angela’s College, I was looking to keep busy during the summer and learn new skills.
-I decided to participate in the work experience programme with Fastnet – The Talent Group® as I wanted to gain experience of working in a workplace and contributing to a team.
+Being 16 and having just finished transition year in St Angela’s School, I was looking to keep busy during the summer and learn new skills.
+I decided to participate in the work experience programme with Fastnet – The Talent Group® as I wanted to gain experience in working in a workplace and contributing to a team.

 I also wanted to develop my own personal skills such as communications, reliability and self-confidence.
 As well as this I wanted to learn new things to help me with the scary career decisions in the future.
 What I do know is that I really like art and design as I have always been creative and artistic from a young age.
 I thought working in the Marketing department would give me a good starting point.